 Dr Michelle Blanchard

-Prior to joining SANE in 2017, Michelle held senior roles at the Butterfly Foundation for Eating Disorders and the Young and Well Cooperative Research Centre.
-She was also an Honorary Research Fellow at the Centre for Youth Mental Health, University of Melbourne.
+Prior to joining SANE, Michelle held senior roles at the Butterfly Foundation for Eating Disorders and the Young and Well Cooperative Research Centre.

 Head of Programs, SANE Australia

 Sarah Coker has worked at SANE Australia since 2008.
 Sarah's background is in social science and psychology, and she has worked in the mental health sector for over 20 years.
 Her passions include qualitative research, suicide prevention and empowering people to share their lived experience of mental illness to help reduce stigma and increase help-seeking.

 Sarah is an experienced mental health project manager, workforce trainer and qualitative social researcher.

 Elise Carrotte is a Research Officer at SANE Australia, including the Anne Deveson Research Centre.

 Elise is a registered psychologist.
 Her research and professional interests include young people’s health, LGBTI health, eating disorders and body image, and personality disorders.